Title IX + Sexual Misconduct FAQs

 Physical evidence collection (Rape Kit) by the SANE or ER physician should take place within 96 hours of the time of the sexual assault.
 In order to preserve evidence at the scene of the assault, leave any sheets, towels, etc. for collection by the police.
 The sooner this evidence is collected, the better.

-How can a victim of a sexual assault get to the hospital?
+How can a victim of sexual assault, dating violence, or domestic violence get to the hospital?

 - Ask a friend to drive